AdvDebug/NoMoreCookies/README.md

 </p>
 Browser Protector against various stealers, written in C# & C/C++.

-Works by hooking NtCreateFile and prevent accessing browser files, in addition to prevent it's unhooking. compatible with various games and software.
+Works by hooking NtCreateFile and prevent accessing browser files, in addition to prevent it's unhooking. compatible with various games and software. (contributions are very welcomed)

 #### Stealers/RATs Tested
 * <a href="https://github.com/NYAN-x-CAT/AsyncRAT-C-Sharp">AsyncRAT</a>